Blog featured image card for AI-Powered Phishing discussing how cyber criminals can trick employees.

 Hackers now create fake audio recordings that sound exactly like your company’s executives.
 They use AI technology to copy voices from public speeches, interviews, or social media posts.

 These audio deepfakes are used in phone calls to trick employees.
-A hacker might call your finance team pretending to be the CEO asking for urgent money transfers.
+A hacker might call your finance team, pretending to be the CEO, and ask for urgent money transfers.

 The fake voice sounds real and uses the executive’s speaking style.
 Most people cannot tell the difference between the real voice and the AI-generated version.